sinahuster/CS50-notes-and-code/notes/week3.md

 3. plurality.c - runs a pluraity election, where each person votes for one person to select a winner.

 4. runoff.c - simulates a runoff election, which involves ranked choice voting (only completed the functions).

+5. tideman.c - simulates the tideman voting methos, which uses ranked choice voting via ranked pairs (only completed the functions)